nickdowse/RailsMagicClipboard/README.md

 RailsMagicClipboard
 ========

 Sublime text plugin to convert CSS, HTML or JavaScript in the clipboard to SASS, CoffeeScript or HAML on your screen.
+View on package control [here](https://sublime.wbond.net/packages/Rails%20Magic%20Clipboard "Rails Magic Clipboard on Package Control").

 ![demo](images/RailsMagicClipboard.gif)